Are Centauros exotic signals of the QGP?: Introduction

 Both experimental Centauro characteristics and model predictions indicate the forward rapidity region as the most favourable place for production and detection of such anomalous phenomena.
 This is very essential statement in the context of the current and future experiments, mostly concentrated on the exploration of the midrapidity region.
 This point is also strongly forced in the paper, claiming the CASTOR detector (proposed as the ALICE experiment subsystem) as the good tool for the new physics studies.

-\section{Quark-gluon plasma and its signatures}
+\subsection{Quark-gluon plasma and its signatures}

-The important purpose of the elementary particle physics is to gain an understanding of the equation of state of nuclear, hadronic and partonic matter, commonly referred to as nuclear matter.
-This endeavor is of cross-disciplinary interest to nuclear physics, astrophysics, cosmology and particle physics.
-It is also the main motivation for studying relativistic heavy ion collisions which are primarily searching for the so--called quark-gluon plasma (QGP).
-A quark-gluon plasma is a state in which quarks and gluons, the fundamental constituents of matter, are no longer confined within the dimensions of the nucleon, but free to move around over a volume in which a high enough temperature and/or density prevails.
+The understanding of the equation of state of nuclear, hadronic and partonic matter is an interdisciplinary interest to nuclear physics, astrophysics, cosmology and particle physics.
+It is also the main motivation for studying relativistic heavy ion collisions which primarily search for the so--called quark-gluon plasma (QGP).
+A quark-gluon plasma is a state in which quarks and gluons, the fundamental constituents of matter, are no longer confined within the dimensions of the nucleon, but move around over a volume in which a high enough temperature and/or density prevails.
 The plasma exhibits the so--called `` chiral symmetry '' which in normal nuclear matter is spontaneously broken, resulting in effective quark masses which are much larger than the actual masses.
 A quark-hadron phase transition is believed to have occured at about ten micro-seconds after the Big Bang when the Universe was at a temperature of approximately 150 to 200 MeV.
 The QGP may also exist in the cores of dense stars at high baryon densities.
 The critical energy density for the quark-gluon plasma formation is predicted to be $\sim$1 GeV/fm$^{3}$, or seven times the energy density of normal nuclear matter.
 The compilation of heavy-ion studies, looking for the quark-gluon plasma state, can be found for example in \cite{STAR, Bialkowska}.
-More detailed reviews of theoretical and experimental topics of the quark-matter are presented in \cite{QM96,QM97,QM99}.
+More detailed reviews of theoretical and experimental topics of the quark-matter are presented in \cite{QM96,QM97,QM99,QM01}.

-Displayed in Figure~\ref{phase_diagram} is a schematic phase diagram of nuclear matter, showing the behaviour of nuclear matter as a function of temperature and density (or pressure).
+A schematic phase diagram of nuclear matter \cite{STAR}, showing the behaviour of nuclear matter as a function of temperature and density is schematically shown in Figure~\ref{phase_diagram}.